RaftDigiAI/yandex-cloud-monitoring-metrics/README.md

 ## Supported metric types

-1. DGAUGE Numeric value (decimal).
-It shows the metric value at a certain point in time.
+1. DGAUGE: shows the metric value at a certain point in time.
 For example, the amount of used RAM.
-2. GAUGE Numeric value (integer).
-It shows the metric value at a certain point in time.
+2. GAUGE: shows the metric value at a certain point in time.
-3. COUNTER Counter.
-It shows the metric value that increases over time.
+3. COUNTER: shows the metric value that increases over time.
 For example, the number of days of service continuous running.
-4. RATE Derivative value.
-It shows the change in the metric value over time.
+4. RATE: shows the change in the metric value over time.
 For example, the number of requests per second.

 ## Getting started